 Interactive programs are operating in ways that follow current guidelines for social distancing.
 Staff will help you follow them and parents are asked to help their children follow guidelines.

 To ensure the health and safety of the dolphins, Dolphins Plus is temporarily ending the dolphin kiss behavior.
-This will be replaced with other behaviors that will allow for personal and up-close photos with the dolphins while also keeping in mind their health and safety during the Covid-19 crises.
+This will be replaced with other behaviors that will allow for personal and up-close photos with the dolphins while also keeping in mind their health and safety.